OVERDOSE AID KITS

 Overdose Aid Kits (O.A.K.s) are metal boxes that make naloxone, a U.S. Food and Drug Administration-approved opioid overdose-reversal medication, and other lifesaving resources more readily accessible in communities.

 People who access O.A.K.s can take naloxone inside free of charge — no questions asked — to use in an emergency or to keep in their first-aid kit.
-To date, over 3,500 O.A.K.s have been placed in public and private buildings such as high schools, colleges, community-based organizations and restaurants nationwide.
+To date, over 4,500 O.A.K.s have been placed in public and private buildings such as high schools, colleges, places of faith, community-based organizations and restaurants nationwide.

 Photo by thesparklestudio.net